Date of Service: 1918 – 1941

 “I was up looking at the light when I saw a light out on the water.
 I listened and heard a distress signal—four horn blasts in a row.
 My son, Earl, was substituting for my assistant and he was asleep below.
 I roused him and had him help me get the launch into the water.”
 After lowering the boat into the water, “Voices seemed to come from all around.
 I picked up one man out of the water, and then five more.
 One of them later died from exposure.
 Then I got to the tug and took off the rest of the crew and went back to the light.”

 Keeper Steinhise had a difficult time getting back to the lighthouse because of the rising tide and wind, as well as the extra weight of the men.
 It took just about an hour to reach the safety of the lighthouse.
-On January 4, 1936, Keeper Steinhise received the Silver Lifesaving Award, a Congressional Medal for heroism, awarded only for the most courageous rescues.
+On January 4, 1936, Keeper Steinhise received the Silver Lifesaving Medal for heroism during the rescue of the tugs crew in 1933.
+This award was authorized by Congress in 1874 for heroism by a person who rescues or endeavors to rescue any other person from drowning, shipwreck, or other perils of the water.
+The Gold and Silver Lifesaving Medals are federal awards and awarded by the cabinet Secretary over the service the rescuer was a member of.

 When Keeper Steinhise died sixteen years later in 1949 at the age of 71, all of the surviving crew members showed up at his wake to pay their respects and appreciation to the man who risked his life to save theirs.

-Sources – Lighthouse Friends – https://www.lighthousefriends.com/light.asp?ID=419, Chapter data base, Historic Ships in Baltimore web site, The Evening Sun, January 4, 1936
+Sources – Lighthouse Friends – https://www.lighthousefriends.com/light.asp?ID=419, Chapter data base, Historic Ships in Baltimore web site, The Evening Sun, January 4, 1936, the Steinhise family.